In the last 10-20 years, there's been a 5x rise in the interest of 'customer experience'.

 In 2017, 81% of companies said that within two years they’ll be competing completely on the basis of customer experience.

-Yet there’s one large piece of the puzzle that companies continue to struggle with: measuring their customer's pain points.
+Yet there’s one large piece of the puzzle that companies continue to struggle with: measuring and getting to the root cause of customer friction points.

-NPS, CSAT scores and customer reviews are now part of the “customer-centric” "customer feedback" playbook at almost every company.
+NPS and customer reviews are now part of the “customer-centric”-"customer feedback" playbook at almost every company.

-No one trusts them, answers are too generic and collecting any of the above is extremely annoying for the customer.
+No one trusts it, answers are too generic and collecting any of the above is extremely annoying for the customer.

 The most dangerous thing for business strategy is that they are all laced with bias.